Data-Driven Adaptive Second-Order Sliding Mode Control with Noisy Data: Simulation Results

-To this end, we first collect noisy data by applying the arbitrary input $u = 0.1 \cos(t)$ and setting the initial condition to $x(0) = [1~~~1]^{\!\top}$.
-We note that this choice of controller is used solely for data collection.
-The sampling time is set to $\tau = 0.1$, and we gather $\mathcal{T} = 3$ samples, which is the minimum required according to Remark~\ref{rem:disscusion}.
-It is worth recalling that in~\citep[Example~1]{de2023learning}, for a disturbance-free discrete-time inverted pendulum system, 10 noise-free samples were required, which underscores the data efficiency of our framework.
-We assume that the noise $\Psi$ follows a uniform distribution over the interval $[-0.5, 0.5]$.
-Thus, according to Remark~\ref{rem:assum2}, we have $\gamma \gamma^{\!\top} = 0.75$.
-Then, we collect the following data to proceed with the further steps:
+To proceed with our approach, we first collect noisy data by applying the arbitrary input $u(t) = -1.5 x_2(t) -0.7 x_1(t) + 0.7 \sin(3t) + 0.4 \cos(5t)$ and setting the initial condition to $x(0) = [1.84 ~ - \!
+2.2425]^{\top}$.
+Note that this choice of control input is solely made for the sake of data collection.
+The sampling time is set to $\tau = 0.01$, and we gather $\mathcal{T} = 120$ samples.
+Under Assumption~\ref{assump:bound}, we consider $\bar{d}_1 = 0.25$, a value that exceeds the actual bound of $0.2$.
+Thus, according to~\eqref{eq:bound_dr}, we have $\mathds{D} = 7.5$.
+Furthermore, we note that the collected data satisfy Assumption~\ref{assump:bound2} with $\gamma = 0.5467$.
+Having completed the first two steps of Algorithm~\ref{Alg:1}, we fix $\kappa = 2.5$ and $\varkappa = 0.5$, set the degrees of $\mathbfcal{K}$ and $\varpi$ to two, and solve~\eqref{eq:thm}, which yields\footnote{All values reported herein are computed using full floating-point precision; however, the values presented are rounded to four decimal places for brevity.}